Public Transportation Accidents in Chicago

 Other Negligence in Public Transportation Accidents

-It may be the case that you were injured while a passenger on a bus or train that was hit by another vehicle.
+It may be the case that you were injured as a passenger on a train or bus that was hit by another vehicle.
 When a driver other than the public transit operator is at fault, you may be able to make a claim against that driver’s insurance policy.

 To succeed in a claim, you bear the burden of proving that you suffered damages that were caused by the negligence of another person or people.
 If you file a lawsuit, you must prove your case by a standard known as the preponderance of the evidence, or essentially that it is more likely than not that the person or people you’re suing were negligent and that their negligence caused you harm for which you should receive compensation.